Help! I’m Attracted to Someone Else: How to Handle Sexual Chemistry When You’re In a Relationship

 - What emotions are you experiencing?
 There are rarely single emotions when you are attracted to someone else, it's common that there are both positive & negative emotions.
 Sometimes at the same time!

 - What story are you telling yourself?
-Begin with "the story I am telling myself is..."
+Begin with "the story I am telling myself..."
 Be honest with yourself about how much of the story is made up in your head.
-Are you fantasising about a future with someone based on very limited knowledge of them?
-Are you comparing them unfavourably (and unfairly) with your partner/s?
-Are you blaming someone else for your unfulfilled desires?

 - What are the values that are important to you?
 What are your relational values and how do you express them?

-- Is this actually a problem for me?
+- Is this actually a problem for you?
 Let's not be too concerned about what you should or shouldn't feel, think, or do.
 Deeply consider how being attracted to someone else actually effects you.
-Perhaps this feels like a harmless delightful flirtation!
-Go for it!
-Maybe you are worried, or feeling uncertain.
-Pay attention to that!

 Take some time to process your experience;

 - Identify the yearning.
-Often being attracted to someone else can highlight a facet of our life, or our relationships, that we yearn for.
-And then we make it mean that our partner/s aren't right for us, or trying hard enough.
+Being attracted to someone else can highlight a need or desire we're yearning for... then we make it mean that our partner/s aren't right for us, or trying hard enough.
 That's crazy!
-Explore whether there are needs or desires you have that are unmet.
-Once you've identified your yearning, explore personal fulfilment (do it yourself!)

 - Tell someone.
 Talk to a trusted friend or therapist about your crush.
 Sometimes it's the secret that is exciting, not the crush.

 - Is this part of the natural rhythm of a relationship?
-As relationships evolve, they move both in a linear fashion from their conception to their death, as well as through circular temporal and energetic cycles.
-That means that being attracted to someone else, wondering if this is as good as it gets, and feeling dissatisfied are common experiences in every intimate relationship.
-Learn what to to do address those cyclical highs & lows.
+As relationships evolve, they move both in a linear fashion, as well as through energy cycles and seasons of love.
+Being attracted to someone else, wondering if this is as good as it gets, and feeling dissatisfied are common experiences in every intimate relationship.

 - Consider if this is a PATTERN.
 Could this be attachment style fuckery?
 Are you pathologising your partner?
-Are you projecting onto them?
 Are you always wondering if you'd be happier somewhere else?
-Are you always shopping and considering options?
-This is something you might address with a therapist because the mindset of comparison is a key factor in relationship dissatisfaction.
+These are things you might raise with a therapist.

 - Consider if this is a PROBLEM.
-It doesn't have to be!
 I crush easily on new friends, new colleagues, and new people.
-I often feel relational chemistry (which isn't always sexual) AND it is a source of delight for me!
+I feel social, mental, & conversational chemistry (which isn't sexual), sometimes I also feel sexual chemistry AND it is a source of delight for me!
 I don’t interpret it to mean that I need to do or say anything at all.
-So it is a pattern, but not a problem.
+So it's a pattern, but not a problem.

 - Is it ADHD?
-Just a lil note here, as I and many of my clients are neurodivergent (including my beloved ADHDers)...
+Just a lil note here, as I and many of my clients are neurodivergent...
 I personally get crushes All.
 The.
 Time.It's a hyperfixation thing, like a new hobby.
 That new shiny person just is SO GREAT!
-This almost always runs it's course quickly, and my relationship settles down to feeling less giddy.
-Again I'm here to say, if it's not a problem, it's not a problem!
-I love the energy I feel from this experience.
-My partner thinks it's lovely that I get so excited about new people in my life.
+This almost always runs it's course quickly, and the relationship settles down.
+I'm here to say, if it's not a problem, it's not a problem!

 * I'm not making judgements about whether you stay or go, whether you cheat, or whether you ethically act on your attraction.
 I am asking you to ask yourself: "Am I able to maintain the necessary boundaries so that I behave congruently with my values & relational agreements?"